akio-fujiyoshi/CBGfinder_for_steiner_tree_problem/README.md

 # CBGfinder_for_steiner_tree_problem
-This is a variation of CBGfinder specialized in steiner tree problem for PACE 2018 competition.
+This is a variation of CBGfinder specialized in the Steiner tree problem for PACE 2018 competition.

 ### Algorithm
 The algorithm is based on the Graphset-Subgraph Matching Method of CBGfinder.